19 Nov 10 Steps to be Successful on your Startup Company

 Your objective is not to look for investors.
 Your objective is to have a value proposition so good that investors look for you.
 You’ll probably have to take a few steps before they find you.
 When they do, when negotiating your position, try to find the help that balances the enormous experience acquired by them in various previous investment processes against yours.

-9.- Will I be able to finance the project from prizes and/or public aids?
+9.- Will I be able to finance the project from awards and/or public aids?

-Often, good projects can get recognition and small resources by getting prizes.
+Often, good projects can get recognition and small resources by winning awards.
 In the beginning, any resource and support obtained are essential to take the next steps.
-Entrepreneurs usually turn to different organisations for public aid that can substantially co-finance the project’s start-up costs, but first try to reach agreements that allow you to complement them with private, own and/or outside funds, otherwise, you will get into trouble sooner than expected.
+Entrepreneurs usually turn to different organisations for public aid that can substantially co-finance the project’s start-up costs, but first try to reach agreements that allow you to complement them with private, own and/or outside funds, otherwise, you will get into trouble before than expected.

 By the way, don’t you remember that you have agreed to go ahead despite the fact that the project is more complicated than initially planned?
 Don’t forget that now that you’re estimating the resources you’ll need to get to the mainland.